Employment of People with Disabilities

 - See the listing of current non-competitive vacancy announcements in DOT

-- Memo: DOT Commitment to Hiring Persons with Targeted Disabilities
+- Memo: Our Commitment to Hiring Persons with Targeted Disabilities

 - Tips for Applying for DOT Jobs Non-Competitively as a Person with a Severe Disability